watchmypizza/Meteor/README.md

 [ ] Smart automod (Using ollama)

 > Have a suggestion?
-Join the [discord server](https://discord.gg/eQ7FHcmHc9) and feel free to suggest it!
+Join the [support server](https://discord.gg/eQ7FHcmHc9) and feel free to suggest your idea!

 # Command Overview